 Removing Food Particles That Have Collected

 On a typical day, your child likely had not brushed their teeth since before they left for school.
 They’ve had lunch, dinner, and numerous snacks during their day.
 This means food particles have embedded themselves into their teeth and gums.
 Without brushing and flossing, these particles can cause long-term problems, like inflammation, infection, and halitosis.
+Click here to book a dental appointment.

 Flossing and Brushing Prevents The Buildup Of Plaque